withastro/astro/.changeset/large-kangaroos-camp.md

 "astro": patch
 ---

-Fixes a bug in `Astro.currentLocale`, where the returned was incorrectly computed during the build.
+Fixes a bug in `Astro.currentLocale` where the value was incorrectly computed during the build.